pivotx/corebundle/Resources/doc/about.md

     Automatic routing, crud editors and translations are all added by default and can be overwritten if needed.
 PivotX adds many
     Symfony **services** which can be used by your own code or where you can add your own stuff into.

+### Services and API

+Every service has benefits for all groups, but for clarity they are seperated by group.

+#### for content editors

+*   Activities.

+    Activities keep track of all actions inside the CMS.
+If someone logs in, changes a record, it all gets collected.
+Depending on the importance or size these records gets cleaned as well.

+*   Translations.

+    It's easy for the developers of the site to add every piece of text as a 'translatable' code inside the Twig templates (or PHP for that matter).
+This means that you basically easily change every text on the site.

+#### for front-end designers

+*   Lists.

+    **Lists** can be ordinary lists which can be used inside your templates, but you also use them to make the main menu or even the complete sitemap.
+You can create new lists, include other lists inside those lists, add dynamic lists portions (for instance the latest 3 news items) and add them easily inside your templates.

+    For instance: <code>{% loadList 'mainmenu' as menu %}</code>

+    @todo there is no backend interface yet

+*   Twig Views.

+    **Views** are basically pre-defined queries which have a very simple Twig-snippet and are very easy to configure.

+    For instance: <code>{% loadView 'Entry/findLatestByModified' as entries limit 5 %}</code>

+    See [Development] -> [Views]

+*   Twig Formats.

+    **Formats** are Twig-filters that can be configured inside the backend.

+    For instance: <code>{{ entry.datemodified|formatas('date/long') }}</code>

+    @todo not yet

+    See [Development] -> [Formats]

+*   Web Debug Toolbar.

+    By default we add a simple Collector to the standard Symfony toolbar.
+This shows exactly which templates get loaded.

+*   Webresourcer.

+    As developers we want total control over our stylesheets and scripts but we don't want the hassle of manually maintaining dependencies and/or proper loading order.
+We just want to use something, fill in some stuff (like api-keys or other config options) and then include it in our website.
+    This service can automatically minifies code, include it in the right spot inside your HTML.
+Disable certain resources when developing (@todo not yet).

+    @todo later we will also be able to update resources and even go back when the updates didn't work as expected

+#### for developers

+*   Outputter.

+    This is the low-level version of webresources.
+You can use this to dynamically inject code in the HTML in certain locations (headStart, afterTitle, headEnd, bodyStart, bodyEnd).

+*   Siteoptions.

+    We have a simple service to store and retrieve site options and values.
+You can store values of any type (text, json, xml, etc), mark them as human editable, auto-load them at every request and organise them into groups.
+PivotX uses them when something has to be dynamic or is dynamic by nature.

+*   Doctrine features.

+    Based on your configuration we add and maintain code inside your entities and models.
+    You can fixate this or not use it at all if required, but it's purpose is to lessen the boilerplate code you would otherwise most likely would have to write.

+*   Front-end services.

+    Every service has been built as a PHP service first.
+So you can easily use and expand everything mentioned above.